A Day in the Yorkshire Rhubarb Triangle

 The farm tour itself was a 15 minute drive outside of Wakefield centre to Ashfield Farm in the village of Carlton.
 Our slot was pretty much fully-booked, with many visitors having not even come from the festival.
 They were just there for the tour.

 It started with a presentation in a side room, where fourth generation grower and "High Priestess of Rhubarb" herself, Janet, started slightly awkwardly with a bit of a sales pitch about the products we could buy at the farm (we were always going to fill our shopping bag, anyway).
 This lasted a few minutes however, and then she got in to the good stuff, her forte; the history of rhubarb and its ancient medicinal past.
 This part lasted almost an hour, but Mark and I agreed that it had felt much shorter, fascinated as we both were by Janet's depth and breadth of knowledge on the subject.
-She even slipped in a few cheeky jokes.
+She even slipped in a few cheeky jokes about VD.

 We were then taken in to the vast candlelit growing shed by her son, Lindsay, who today is the Production and Technical Manager, and the fifth generation to take up the Oldroyd rhubarb mantle.
 His focus was more on the production and harvest of the crop from their particular sheds, woven with humour, and stories from his childhood and life as a rhubarb farmer.